10-3-pursuit/startup-challenge/readme.md

 **Brainstorming Session (15 minutes):** Each squad brainstorms problems they encounter in daily life or areas where they think technology can make a difference.
 Encourage them to think broadly - education, health, environment, entertainment, etc.

-**Market Research (30 minutes):** squads use the internet to research if their identified problem already has existing solutions.
+**Market Research (30 minutes):** Squads use the internet to research if their identified problem already has existing solutions.
 They should note what current solutions lack and how their idea can fill that gap.

 ## Phase 2: Concept Development (1 hour)

-**App Conceptualization:** squads define their app idea, focusing on:
+**App Conceptualization:** Squads define their app idea, focusing on:

 - What it does.
 - How it stands out from existing solutions.